BasileDubois/BasileDubois.github.io/index.md

 published: true
 ---

-**<u>This page is a work in progress and will be ready by September 1st 2024.
-Please have another look then!</u>**

 Hello there, welcome to my personal page!
 I am a PhD Candidate from [Toulouse School of Economics](https://www.tse-fr.eu){:target="_blank"}.
-In September, I am be on the 2024-2025 Finance and Economics Job Market.
+I am on the 2024-2025 Finance and Economics Job Market.
 I'm looking forward to meeting you!

 I exploit strucural models and demand systems to explore empirical economic questions in financial intermediation and corporate governance.